ZhongyangMA/ZhongyangMA.github.io/_posts/2018-04-11-An-Overview-of-Reactive-Programming.md

 In order to figure out what the Reactive Programming is, we need to have a look at the history of IO and understand what happened in the past.
 We will start from the concept of classical IO model.

-## Five IO model in Linux
+## Five IO models in Linux

-Five classical IO model in Linux:
+Five classical IO models in Linux:

 1. Blocking IO
 2. Non-blocking IO